A person in a checkered jacket signing a document with a pen on a white desk.

 Getting a tattoo is one thing; maintaining its life is another.
 Improper care can turn even the most elaborately detailed designs into an unrecognizable smudge.

-Proper aftercare ensures your tattoo remains sharp and hotly anticipated for years. steps include:
+Proper aftercare ensures your tattoo remains sharp and hotly anticipated for years.
+Pivotal steps include:

-- Cleaning At the same time each week: Gently wash the tattooed area with unscented soap to prevent infections.
+1. Cleaning Also each week: Gently wash the tattooed area with unscented soap to prevent infections.

 Cultural Practices for Tattoo Preservation

-In Polynesian cultures, long-established and accepted tattoos often undergo rituals to ensure their longevity.
-Special oils are applied to maintain the skin's health and prevent the ink from fading.
+In Polynesian cultures, long-established and accepted tattoos often experience rituals to ensure their longevity.
+Special oils are applied to keep the skin’s health and prevent the ink from fading.

 Signs of Neglect